Rua-Gouveia-Alliance/dep-chain/README.md

 $ mvn -pl blockchain exec:java -Dexec.args="4 5"
 ```

-**Note 1**: The first argument represents the ID of the member to be executed, and the second is the total number of members.
+**Note 1**: The first argument represents the ID of the member to be executed, and the second is the total number of clients.

+**Note 2**: Please run the members in ascending order, and only start the next when the previous as already started (e.g. only start member 2 when 1 and 0 have already started).
+This is because the members need to share symmetric keys when they are run, and this is the order we have defined in the code.

-**Note 2**: By default, member with ID 0 is the leader.
+**Note 3**: By default, member with ID 0 is the leader.

 ### Client